-- 2 tbsp yogurt (dairy free for vegan option)
+- 2 tablespoon yogurt dairy free for vegan option

-- 1–2 tbsp almond milk (or milk of choice)
+- 1-2 tablespoon almond milk or milk of choice

-- Optional: 1-2 tbsp honey or maple syrup
+- Optional: 1-2 tablespoon honey or maple syrup

 - Place ingredients in blender and blend until smooth.
 Start by adding 1 tablespoon of liquid and then add more, 1 tablespoon at a time, until smoothie is blended but stick thick.